CONTENTS

 sonographers.

-Indigenous and northern services branch, Mr. Chair.
-Our government has a goal
+and northern services branch, Mr. Chair.
+Our government has a goal of growing

-of growing Indigenous participation in the workforce.
-The Saskatchewan labour
+Indigenous participation in the workforce.
+The Saskatchewan labour market

-market strategy prioritizes investments designed to increase Indigenous
+strategy prioritizes investments designed to increase Indigenous participation

-participation in the workforce, with a specific emphasis on preparing job
+in the workforce, with a specific emphasis on preparing job seekers for

-seekers for opportunities in the resource sector.
-The Indigenous and northern
+opportunities in the resource sector.
+The Indigenous and northern services

-services branch work directly with employers, Indigenous businesses,
+branch work directly with employers, Indigenous businesses, post-secondary

-post-secondary institutions, and service providers to do just that.
-The data
+institutions, and service providers to do just that.
+The data speaks for

-speaks for itself.
-The number of off-reserve Indigenous workers continues to
+itself.
+The number of off-reserve Indigenous workers continues to rise,

-innovating partnerships.
-The ministry partnered with Cameco and SIIT
+partnerships.
+The ministry partnered with Cameco and SIIT [Saskatchewan Indian

-[Saskatchewan Indian Institute of Technologies] to deliver the northern trades
+Institute of Technologies] to deliver the northern trades training program at

-training program at Rabbit Lake mine site, which aims to increase the number of
+Rabbit Lake mine site, which aims to increase the number of women in skilled

-women in skilled trades at Cameco and other northern mining operations.
-The
+trades at Cameco and other northern mining operations.
+The program introduced

-program introduced participants to industrial and heavy-duty mechanics,
+participants to industrial and heavy-duty mechanics, carpentry, electrical,

-carpentry, electrical, plumbing, and welding.
-I look forward to more innovative
+plumbing, and welding.
+I look forward to more innovative partnerships like this

 employers affected by tariffs.
 This year’s budget is seeing a $9.2 million